martbetz/martbetz.github.io/faq.md

 ### Who’s Bob? ###

-Bob is ‘Bob’ spelled backwards.
+Bob’s just Bob (spelled backwards).

 ### Can I meet you in person? ###